Best Shows To Watch On BBC iPlayer Right Now

 Pride and Prejudice

-Described by the BBC as ‘The spectacular adaptation that started a wave of Austen-mania.
+The BBC describes this TV series thusly: ‘The spectacular adaptation that started a wave of Austen-mania.
 With Colin Firth.’
 Enough said?
 This six-part 1995 BBC adaptation was written by Andrew Davies, and is widely regarded as one of the best adaptations of the novel.
 Firth plays a Darcey to rival Matthew Macfayden’s, with Jennifer Ehle as Elizabeth Bennet.

 Spooks

-Speaking of Matthew Macfayden, tune into Spooks for a healthy dose of 00s spy drama, starring a young Macfayden working in a counter-terrorism division of the British Security Service (MI5).
-It epitomises the popular BBC crime form, with gripping storylines, complex characters and a realistic portrayal, in this case, of the world of espionage.
+Speaking of Mr Darcy, a young Matthew Macfayden works in a counter-terrorism division of the British Security Service (MI5) in Spooks, which is the ideal watch for a healthy dose of 00s spy drama.
+Spooks epitomises the popular BBC crime form, with gripping storylines, complex characters and a realistic portrayal, in this case, of the world of espionage.

 World On Fire